soffes/bar/Readme.markdown

 ## Building

 Xcode 11.5 is required.
-You'll need to get Bar's dependencies with [Carthage](https://github.com/carthage/carthage).
-Simply run `carthage bootstrap --platform=iOS` and then building normally in Xcode.
+Newer versions might also work.
+Just open the project and click ▶️